haosulab/ManiSkill2-SPA/transportnets/README.md

 ### Evaluation

-We have a pretrained model on google drive, download it here [TODO]
+We have a pretrained model on google drive, download it here https://drive.google.com/file/d/1QoelH5swqgUUPOT7IQePcL14dWRHazrB/view?usp=sharing
 <!--
 To then test the model, run
 ```